Arkadiusz1988/Alg/README.md

-# Algorithms implementation from www.leetcode.com
+# My implementation of algorithms from www.leetcode.com